danielharrell/open-eyes-lect-2017-18/Open.md

 in.
 The scope of this boundary might even be compared to a world, which is lost in cases of corruption.
 Once Odysseus is no longer master of his door, we could say a world of hospitality is lost.
 And with this goes any way for his door to open from the inside, and contain the outside in an act of recognition.
-The door now opens only from the outside, and exposes the inside to an act of trangression.
-And the suitors get in.
-Or once Leontius is no longer master of his eyes, we could say a world of judgement is lost, along with any way for his eyes to open from the inside.
-And this allows the corpeses to get in from the outside.
+His door now only opens from the outside, and exposes the inside to an act of trangression.
+And this is how the suitors get in.
+Just as corpses get into the eyes of Leontius, once they, too, only open from the outside, when Leontius is no longer master of his eyes and a world of judgment is lost.

 We can deepen this thought, albeit in the direction of further skepticism, if we turn to our ownmost way of being